 - Course learning goals are assessed with group critiques of all assignments, based on the successful design, execution, and completion of specific projects.

-- Students' portfolios are assessed for the aesthetic quality and progress.
+- Students' portfolios are assessed for aesthetic quality and progress.

-Reference, Resource, or Learning Materials to be used by Students:May include, but are not limited to presentation of material through lectures that are supplemented with slides, videos, books, digital formats, and demonstrations.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:May include, but are not limited to presentation of material through lectures that are supplemented with slides, videos, books, digital formats, and demonstrations.
+See course syllabus.